 Now that I’m in my thirties, I think I’ve gained enough life experience, confidence and maturity to tackle the topic I really want to talk about.
 What is that topic you ask?
 Well to put it bluntly, this blog is about BLACKNESS.
 Blackness in corporate spaces, media and the arts.
 Blackness through art history.
 Blackness today.
 Blackness tomorrow.
 Blackness through my eyes, perspective, experiences and understanding.
 Blackness through my photography, through my written words and through the conversations I have.

 I know what you’re thinking “Well this took a turn.
-How did we go from weight loss to blackness?”
+How did we go from weight loss to Blackness?”
 Well before you click away, I invite you to hang in there because if you’re an artist, communicator, marketer or content creator, this blog is for you regardless of your cultural background.
 Yes, I could have described this blog in a more passive way.
 I could have said that it is about my perspective on diversity, inclusion and representation as a female photographer and communications professional of colour.
 But that would do no one any favours.
 At this point in my life, I understand the benefits of being direct when possible.
-Having gained experience in various agencies, broadcast and tech companies, I’ve found that people genuinely want to encourage diversity and inclusion but are uncomfortable talking about it particularly when it comes to blackness.
+Having gained experience in various agencies, broadcast and tech companies, I’ve found that people genuinely want to encourage diversity and inclusion but are uncomfortable talking about it particularly when it comes to Blackness.
 The inability to be direct leads to many awkward interactions.
-In fact, we can barely utter the words ‘black’ or ‘black person’ in professional settings without squirming in our seats.
+In fact, we can barely utter the words ‘Black’ or ‘Black person’ in professional settings without squirming in our seats.
 Trust that I’ve definitely been one of those people.
-Because when you’re a black person and repeatedly one of the few in your workplace, you pick your battles and try to avoid talking about race to avoid the risk of making others feel uncomfortable.
+Because when you’re a Black person and repeatedly one of the few in your workplace, you pick your battles and try to avoid talking about race to avoid the risk of making others feel uncomfortable.

 Awkward Black Girl Moments

 Speaking of interactions, just like Issa Rae, I have had my fair share of awkward black girl moments.
 There’s been the many times a friend has come back from a tropical vacation only to compare her skin to mine “Look, I’m almost as dark as you!”
 What I am expected to say?
 “Congratulations… I guess.”
-Another one that happens too often, is the moment when colleagues who don’t want to offend choose to refer to me as a person with “darker skin” to avoid saying ‘black’ at all cost.
+Another one that happens too often, is the moment when colleagues who don’t want to offend choose to refer to me as a person with “darker skin” to avoid saying ‘Black’ at all cost.
 To be honest, I don’t blame them.
 I can only imagine the thought process if they are actively trying to ‘not see colour’.
 I imagine the internal conversation is something along the lines of “Oh shit, I’m about to offend this woman, what is the correct term now?
 Is it Afro-Canadian, person of colour or racialized person?”
-If you haven’t already noticed from my intentional use of the word 20 times, my personal preference is to refer to myself as ‘black’.
+If you haven’t already noticed from my intentional use of the word 20 times, my personal preference is to refer to myself as ‘Black’.
 Oh and there was the time a colleague joked in a large team meeting about the possibility of pretending to be racist to get out of jury duty.
 While I knew he had no intention of actually going through with it, I was deeply hurt that this ‘strategic’ approach went through his mind.
 While this was hilarious to him, I had a visceral internal reaction at the time that manifested itself as nothing more than a subtle shift in my seat.
 He has surely long forgotten his comment, but it stuck with me for months.
 To this day, I’m still unpacking my feelings about it.
-Currently my feeling is that people of colour often navigate the world on edge about where they will encounter racism next.
+Currently my feeling is that people of colour often navigate the world on edge anticipating where they will encounter racism next.
 Meanwhile other people benefit from the privilege of toying with the idea of pretending to be something despicable to avoid civic duty.
 Unfortunately, I never shared these thoughts with my colleague.
 In this example and others like it, I’ve usually said nothing, held my tongue and protected the other person’s ego.
 I recognize now that I haven’t always had the courage to address each micro aggression I’ve experienced and that I’ve left many learning opportunities on the table.
-Aside from being an impossibly exhausting task, I also recognize that as a visible minority, it’s not my responsibility to completely solve diversity and racial insensitivity in the workplace alone, despite my best intentions.
+Aside from being an impossibly exhausting task, I also recognize that as a BIPOC, it’s not my responsibility to completely solve diversity and racial insensitivity in the workplace alone, despite my best intentions.

 New Approach to D&I in Media